aws-solutions/multi-region-application-architecture/README.md

 * Change the title in this README
 * Edit your repository description on GitHub
-* Write in your license below and create a LICENSE file

 ## License

-This library is licensed under the LICENSE NAME HERE License.
+This project is licensed under the terms of the Apache 2.0 license.
+See `LICENSE`.
+Included AWS Lambda functions are licensed under the MIT-0 license.
+See `LICENSE.MIT-0`.